The Rise and Fall of Digital Disruption

 This latest report breaks down the forces and effects of the market changes responsible for the Rise and Fall of Digital Disruption.
 We observe how all financial institutions, both digital and non-digital, will have to consolidate their target demographics and business models, as well as their use of technology in line with evolving regulation, in order to remain in business.

 ☝️ The Covid-19 pandemic accelerated existing market trends, whereby digital adoption was pushed into overdrive.

-Meanwhile, Specialist Players in Payments (predominantly FinTechs) reached a market cap value of $422 billion, at 23% of total market cap gains, and are now targeting all other key verticals in the financial services industry.
-Incumbents expect to risk losing as much as $280 billion in Payments revenue by 2025 competition increases.
+FinTechs in Payments added a market cap value of $422 billion between 2020 and 2021, and are now targeting all other key verticals in the financial services industry.
+This further increases pressure on incumbents who expect to risk losing as much as $280 billion in Payments revenue by 2025.

 👇 In 2022, however, decreased revenue from fees and commission, trading losses, and rising interest rates due to market volatility have compounded the pandemic’s consequences for both Traditional Banks and FinTechs alike.